Services:

 Fact Sheet on 2023 and 2024 Eclipse of the Sun

 On 14 October 2023 and 8 April 2024, the skies of North America will darken as a result of a solar eclipse.
 However viewing a solar eclipse without the proper protection could result in permanent blurry vision and central blind spots.
 Your geographic location and time of viewing will govern whether you can view a partial, annular, or the awe inspiring total solar eclipse.
-To learn more about potential viewing hazards, safe viewing techniques, and times and locations of these rare celestial events check out this Fact Sheet
+To learn more about potential viewing hazards, safe viewing techniques, and times and locations of these rare celestial events check out this Fact Sheet.

-For questions or mission service requests please visit our contact page or email us.
+email us.
 Our services are categorized under "Nonionizing Radiation” or more specifically categorized as either “Laser and Optical Radiation” or “Radio Frequency Radiation and Ultrasound.”